tarcisioandrade/TarcisioAndrade/README.md

 - 👋 Hi, I’m @tarcisioandrade
 - 👀 I’m interested in Front End S2
-- 🌱 I’m currently learning HTML5 and CSS3 will soon start studying Javascript.
+- 🌱 I’m currently learning HTML5, CSS3 and Javascript will soon start studying React/Vue.
 I'm anxious.
 - 💞️ I'm looking to collaborate on a project with other beginners interested in the area.
 - 📫 How to reach me: tarcisioandrade016@gmail.com